panoptes/panoptes-network/data-explorer/README.md

 There are two environment variables that can route the traffic depending on your needs.

 `BOKEH_APP_URL=127.0.0.1:5006`: Defines the link between the Flask app and the Bokeh app.
-This should rarely need to be changed as the two services should be running on the same server local to each other.

-`PUBLIC_APP_URL=www.panoptes-data.net`: Defines the actual link to use.
-If developing locally you should change this to `127.0.0.1:8080` where 8080 is mapped to the port in the `docker run` command above.
+This should be entered as an environment variable like in the example above.
+You need to include this but probably don't need to change it.

 ### Deploy